bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Rather than go back the same way, with all its ups and downs, we hiked down an open east slope from the south summit to a drainage and followed it back to the 4x4 road.
 With its twists and turns and bushwhacking, it was not an easy return trip, but we reached the car three hours after leaving Saddle Mountain.

 Before reaching the car, we saw a small mammal scurry in front of us.
 In the dim light of dusk, we could see it was brown and about the size of a pika.
 It wasn't fast, nor did it try hard to hide.
 I was able to get within a metre of it and take photos.
 Back home after an Internet search, I realized it was a pocket gopher.
 These tiny creatures are abundant but rarely seen.
-They spend their lives digging tunnels, but occasionally they go above ground at night.
-They create the piles of black soil seen on grassy areas.
+They spend their lives digging tunnels but occasionally go above ground at night.
+They create the piles of black soil seen in grassy areas.

 Postscript: Although we had no trouble accessing the cattle land, I read an account where a person was asked to turn back.
 Also, Gerry Richardson, Event Coordinator Calgary Outdoor Club, emailed me a caveat.